Ramneek82810/Stock-market-dashboard/README.md

 -Easy-to-Use: Built for clarity with minimal effort required to generate insights.

 -Extensible: Expand the project to analyze other stock indices or financial metrics.

-For Everyone: Designed for beginners, analysts, and finance professionals.
+-For Everyone: Designed for beginners, analysts, and finance professionals.

 ## Future Enhancements 💡
 Include rolling averages (e.g., SMA, EMA) for trend smoothing.